Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Dataset and Evaluation Setting

 The public opinion dataset $\mathcal{D}$ is constructed in three stages.

-\textbf{Stage~1: Collect Initial Opinions.} We first construct a deliberation question set $\mathcal{Q} = \{q_{1}, \dots, q_{10}\}$ covering trending societal topics in technology, social media, and public policy (Appendix~\ref{app:dataset_details}).
-The questions fall into two categories: \textit{Open-Ended}, which admit free-form responses without restricting scope, and \textit{Binary}, which explicitly frame opinions around two opposing stances (e.g., support vs.\ oppose).
-For each $q_i \in \mathcal{Q}$, we recruit $300$ U.S.-based participants from a \textbf{representative sample} to provide opinions.
-Let $P_i$ denote the participant set for $q_i$.
-To ensure independence across questions, participant pools are disjoint:
+\textbf{Stage~1: Collect Initial Opinions.} We begin by constructing a set of ten deliberation questions covering trending societal topics in technology, social media, and public policy; details on question construction are provided in Appendix~\ref{app:dataset_details}.
+These questions fall into two categories: \textit{Open-Ended}, which allow unrestricted free-form responses, and \textit{Binary}, which explicitly frame opinions around two opposing stances (e.g., support vs.\ oppose).
+For each question, we recruit a representative pool of 300 U.S.-based participants to provide written opinions.
+To avoid cross-question contamination and maintain independence across topics, each question is assigned its own participant pool, ensuring that no individual contributes opinions to more than one question.